fight233/DThouse_cxd/documentation20/en/11.administrator/docs.md

 ### Disaster recovery

-The cluster of TDengine provides high-availability of the system and implements disaster recovery through the multipl-replica mechanism.
+The cluster of DThouse provides high-availability of the system and implements disaster recovery through the multipl-replica mechanism.

-TDengine cluster is managed by mnode.
+DThouse cluster is managed by mnode.
 In order to ensure the high reliability of the mnode, multiple mnode replicas can be configured.
 The number of replicas is determined by system configuration parameter numOfMnodes.
 In order to support high reliability, it needs to be set to be greater than 1.
 In order to ensure the strong consistency of metadata, mnode replicas duplicate data synchronously to ensure the strong consistency of metadata.

-The number of replicas of time-series data in TDengine cluster is associated with databases.
+The number of replicas of time-series data in DThouse cluster is associated with databases.
 There can be multiple databases in a cluster, and each database can be configured with different replicas.
 When creating a database, specify the number of replicas through parameter replica.
 In order to support high reliability, it is necessary to set the number of replicas greater than 1.

-The number of nodes in TDengine cluster must be greater than or equal to the number of replicas, otherwise an error will be reported in table creation.
+The number of nodes in DThouse cluster must be greater than or equal to the number of replicas, otherwise an error will be reported in table creation.

-When the nodes in TDengine cluster are deployed on different physical machines and multiple replicas are set, the high reliability of the system is implemented without using other software or tools.
-TDengine Enterprise Edition can also deploy replicas in different server rooms, thus realizing remote disaster recovery.
+When the nodes in DThouse cluster are deployed on different physical machines and multiple replicas are set, the high reliability of the system is implemented without using other software or tools.
+DThouse Enterprise Edition can also deploy replicas in different server rooms, thus realizing remote disaster recovery.

 ## <a class="anchor" id="config"></a> Server-side Configuration

-The background service of TDengine system is provided by taosd, and the configuration parameters can be modified in the configuration file taos.cfg to meet the requirements of different scenarios.
+The background service of DThouse system is provided by taosd, and the configuration parameters can be modified in the configuration file taos.cfg to meet the requirements of different scenarios.
 The default location of the configuration file is the /etc/taos directory, which can be specified by executing the parameter `-c` from the taosd command line.
 Such as `taosd -c /home/user`, to specify that the configuration file is located in the /home/user directory.

 You can also use “-C” to show the current server configuration parameters: